ygraigarw/AssValCndExt/README.md

 # Software

 The directory Code contains MATLAB functions allowing the full simulation study to be reproduced.
-Look at A_DriverPrlSmlPpr.m ("DRIVER for the PaRaLlel SiMuLation in the PaPeR) to get going.
+Look at A_DriverPrlSmlPpr.m ("DRIVER for the PaRaLlel SiMuLation in the PaPeR") to get going.

 The full simulation takes of the order of 10 days with 40 parallel workers.